-In FY17, the carbon reduction from our share and reuse model outweighs Brambles' operational carbon impact.
-This makes Brambles' carbon position for FY17 'net positive'.
+In FY18, the carbon reduction from our share and reuse model outweighs Brambles' operational carbon impact.
+This continues to make Brambles' carbon position for a 'net positive' in FY18.

 Brambles collects emissions data primarily from energy and fuel invoices received at a site level.
-This data is collected by site on a monthly basis.
+In FY18 we have made improvements to the data collection process using the Arete system.
+With this system we obtained material energy data directly from our energy providers.
+This is complemented with data collected monthly by site with the iCare system.